danielhrisca/asammdf/README.md

 * canmatrix : to handle CAN/LIN bus logging measurements
 * natsort
 * lxml : for canmatrix arxml support
-* lz4 : to speed up the disk IO peformance
+* lz4 : to speed up the disk IO performance

 optional dependencies needed for exports